 A transaction shall not be fulfilled if the Participant who is the counterparty to the transaction is the same Participant.

-Under the circumstances foreseen in subpar.
-2.2.9 of the Regulation, the Operator shall reserve the right to unilaterally, without recourse to court proceedings to cancel the Participant’s fulfilled transactions by notifying this to the parties of the transactions and the transmission system operator (provided that information regarding a transaction to be cancelled has already been submitted to the transmission system operator) by an individual notice supplemented with the reasonable decision of the Operator.
+Under the circumstances foreseen in paragraph 88 of the Regulation, the Operator shall reserve the right to unilaterally, without recourse to court proceedings to cancel the Participant’s fulfilled transactions by notifying this to the parties of the transactions and the transmission system operator (provided that information regarding a transaction to be cancelled has already been submitted to the transmission system operator) by an individual notice supplemented with the reasonable decision of the Operator.
 The Participant’s fulfilled transactions shall be cancelled in accordance with the following principles:

-In the events foreseen in subpar.
-2.2.9.3–2.2.9.4, the Operator, with due consideration of the complexity of the breach committed by the Participant, may cancel all the Participant’s fulfilled transactions for future periods, under which the Participant buys and (or) sells products on the Exchange, the delivery date of which matures later than the date of the decision of the Operator to impose the sanctions foreseen in subpar.
-2.2.9 and 7.2.5.
+In the events foreseen in paragraphs 88.3-88.4, the Operator, with due consideration of the complexity of the breach committed by the Participant, may cancel all the Participant’s fulfilled transactions for future periods, under which the Participant buys and (or) sells products on the Exchange, the delivery date of which matures later than the date of the decision of the Operator to impose the sanctions foreseen in paragraphs 88 and 226.

 The Operator shall cancel all the Participant’s fulfilled transactions for future periods, under which the Participant buys and (or) sells products on the Exchange, the delivery

-period of which matures later than the date from which the transmission system operator terminates the contract made with the Participant, which foresees the balancing conditions, in accordance with subpar.
-2.2.9.5.
+period of which matures later than the date from which the transmission system operator terminates the contract made with the Participant, which foresees the balancing conditions, in accordance with paragraph 88.5.

-The Operator shall cancel all the Participant’s fulfilled transactions for future periods, under which the Participant buys and (or) sells products on the Exchange, the delivery period of which matures later than the date from which the bankruptcy procedures are initiated to the Participant or the Participant acquires the status of a company under liquidation, in accordance with subpar.
-2.2.9.6.
+The Operator shall cancel all the Participant’s fulfilled transactions for future periods, under which the Participant buys and (or) sells products on the Exchange, the delivery period of which matures later than the date from which the bankruptcy procedures are initiated to the Participant or the Participant acquires the status of a company under liquidation, in accordance with paragraph 88.6.

-Disturbances of the ETS and Trading Errors
+SECTION SEVEN UPDATES AND DISTURBANCES OF THE ETS AND TRADING ERRORS

+The Operator shall perform scheduled ETS updating work during the non-trading hours of the Exchange specified in the Trading Schedule.

+The Operator may also perform unscheduled ETS updating work on hours other than those specified in the Trading Schedule by notifying the Participants by e-mail and providing information on the Operator’s website as soon as possible.

 In the event of disturbances of the ETS, the Operator shall have the right to suspend trading on the Exchange.
 The Operator shall find the best solution to handle the situation depending on the level of the ETS disturbance.
 In all ETS disturbances, the Operator shall inform the Participants by e-mail as soon as the disturbance has been noticed.
-However, while the disturbance of ETS the Operator may allow an alternative way to submit the orders to the Exchange.
-If the Operator decides to use the alternative way for submitting orders, the orders of Participants shall be submitted by e-mail, submitting the filled-in form published on the Operator’s website.
-Upon receiving such Participant’s order, the Operator shall send by e-mail impersonal information about this order to all Participants.

-While using the alternative way for submitting orders, transactions shall be fulfilled in accordance with the provisions of subpar.
-2.6.2-2.6.6.

-Upon eliminating the ETS disturbances and restoring the ETS operation, the Operator shall notify this to Participants by e-mail and by an informational message on the Operator’s website.
+Upon completing unscheduled ETS updating work or eliminating the ETS disturbances and restoring the ETS operation, the Operator shall notify this to Participants by e-mail and by an informational message on the Operator’s website.

-If a wrongful order resulting from the undue operation of the ETS is submitted to the Exchange and an erroneous transaction is fulfilled on the basis thereof, the Participant, prior to the end of the Trading Session, shall be entitled to submit to the Operator a request to cancel the fulfilled transaction.
+If an evidently erroneous order resulting from the undue operation of the ETS is submitted to the Exchange and, for these reasons, an erroneous transaction is fulfilled, the Participant, shall immediately inform the Operator thereof.